Trouble (Pink song): Critical reception

-Stylus Magazine was favorable: "Try This opens with 'Trouble', the first of eight tracks on the album co-helmed by Rancid's Tim Armstrong.
-Pink and Armstrong cram as many ideas as possible into 'Trouble', from an Any Trouble (ha!) guitar solo to a Huey Lewis and the News-esque brass-laden breakdown, Hammond organ, layered vocals... whatwhatwhat?"
+Stylus Magazine was favorable: "Try This opens with "Trouble," the first of eight tracks on the album co-helmed by Rancid's Tim Armstrong.
+Pink and Armstrong cram as many ideas as possible into "Trouble," from an Any Trouble (ha!) guitar solo to a Huey Lewis and the News-esque brass-laden breakdown, Hammond organ, layered vocals [...] whatwhatwhat?"
 Nick Catucci of The Village Voice was proud, too: "Album opener and settled-upon single "Trouble" isolates Rancid's primary strains: spare, beat-propelled verse poised for a declarative, kick-guitar chorus; that warm organ; a simple, squealing solo; wistful, throaty bridge to furious finale.
 Vacillating subtly between soulful and snotty, Pink's voice speaks more to her conflicts as an artist than as the daughter and girlfriend who stomped through Missundaztood."
 Yahoo!
 Music Canada was favorable: "Raw guitars mesh effortlessly with dance beats on middle-finger waving anthems like 'Trouble' and they noted that this song is miles ahead of the "likeminded efforts on Pink's mixed-up Missundaztood, and further benefit from Armstrong's scruffy but generally unerring pop sense."
 The A.V.
-Club was positive: "On 'Trouble,' the first single, she builds back-off sentiment from tired declaration to giddy decree, touching on a vocal range spread over the album to great effect.
+Club was positive: "On "Trouble," the first single, she builds back-off sentiment from tired declaration to giddy decree, touching on a vocal range spread over the album to great effect.
 Sliding from yearning growl to grainy yowl and hitting all points between, Pink's voice is an expressive, embattled marvel.
 And she needs it to navigate Try This' jarring tonal shifts."

+Commercial performance

+"Trouble" was released by Arista Records as the album's lead single on September 29, 2003.
+It became a top ten hit on most of the charts in appeared on, particularly throughout Europe, where it reached the top five in Austria, Croatia, Norway, and Switzerland.
+In the United States, "Trouble" failed to catch on at radio and missed to crack the upper half of the US Billboard Hot 100.
+In a 2003 interview with The Ledger, Pink elaborated on the success of the song in the US: "I don't judge myself on how well my songs do at radio, or how much my album sells.
+A failure and a success is all how you look at it.
+I've been creative to my highest potential at this point of my life, and I'm super-proud of myself for making it this far.